You wake up and the weather is all wet. What are you going to do today? Here are four ideas to try when it's raining cats and dogs.

 2. Build a fort

 Ask your parent for some old sheets, blankets, or comforters.
 Spread them over chairs or other furniture to create a top-secret hideout.
-Bring a flashlight, a good book to read, and maybe even a snack.
+Bring a flashlight, a pillow, a good book to read, and maybe even a snack.
 And don't forget to think of a secret password!

 3. Dress-up time!